TownleyNJ/almanac-xml-export/README.md

 The project assumes that current almanac data has been ported into the Django project Once that's been completed, visiting 127.0.0.1:8000/check/ will begin a file creation and export process You won't see anything in the web browser, but in your console that's running the current Django server, you'll see progress information
-If something goes wrong, the project is still in debug mode, so you should be able to
+If something goes wrong, the project is still in debug mode, so you should be able to check out the error console.
+It's worth noting that the database I used had a crap-ton of invalid XML data in it.
+If this is the case, the function will run and generate XML, but it will be invalid, and won't pass through any parser worth its salt.

 #Structure
 There isn't much of one.
 The base URL calls a function in the xml_dump module called "check_states" which iterates through states.